 The pocket wetland is a practice that has a combination of a forebay, marsh areas, permanent pool and extended detention.
 It was chosen most suitable because of the five factors stated above.
-It will provide the additional water quality volume above that provided by the green infrastructure practices needed to meet the treatment requirements.
-The area draining to these practices includes the some of the apartment buildings, parking, and roads.
+It will provide the additional water quality volume above that provided by the Rainwater Harvesting System needed to meet the treatment requirements.
+The area draining to includes the some of the townhouse buildings, driveways, and townhouse road.
 The location is at a low enough elevation where the improvements to the site are captured and treated.
 The drainage area is less than five acres.
-There are two existing pocket wetlands which will be retrofit to accommodate the new development.
+This location has a very manageable slope, therefore, the wetland layout works well with the topography.
+The groundwater table at this location was witnessed via a test hole at an elevation of 48" from the ground surface.
+Therefore, the permanent pool elevation was set to coincide with this level insure stability of the permanent pool.
+The phosphorus removal rating is good and therefore meets design goals.

 Thermal impacts are not a concern because the location chosen for the pocket wetland is already well shaded.
 To further improve these conditions, additional plantings will be added to increase the shading on the pocket wetland.

-Minimum Water Quality Volume (WQv): The required water volume as stated is 36,552 cf for a 90%.
-The volume provided is 39,826 cf, including permanent pool and 1 year storm volume therefore exceeding the minimum.
+Minimum Water Quality Volume (WQv): The required water volume as stated is 14,519 cf for a 1 year storm event.
+The volume provided is 24,444 cf, including permanent pool and 1 year storm volume therefore exceeding the minimum.
+Of this volume, 14,835 cf is below the permanent water elevation, 9,609 cf is transient storage.
 The Channel Protection Volume (CPv) is equal to the WQv volume, which is suggested to be detained for 24-hours.
+This cannot be provided.
+With a single 2" diameter orifice only approximately 2.75 hours is possible.